 In our experience, many countries outside of North America and Europe (and I assume Australia) will sell birth control pills without a prescription.
 Along your journey drop into pharmacies and ask if they carry your particular pill.
 Birth control pills were rather expensive (especially by local standards) and choice was limited in many Central and South American countries.
 However, they were relatively inexpensive and easy to find in Argentina.
 Same goes for Thailand.
 So, when you find yourself in a country that carries what you need for a good price, stock up.

-How do you score all these drugs on the road?
+How do you buy medicines on the road?

 We’ll let you in on a little secret.
 Most pharmacies outside Europe, North America and Australia will sell you whatever you need without a prescription and at a much lower cost than you’ll find at home.
 Our advice: if you’re going on a long journey, travel first to a country where prescriptions are not required for basic medications.